dafny-lang/dafny/docs/OnlineTutorial/guide.md

 to establish about our code.
 In this case, we have two options.
 We can either join the two conditions together with the boolean "and" operator (`&&`), or we can write multiple `ensures` specifications.
-The latter is basically the same as the former, but it seperates distinct properties.
+The latter is basically the same as the former, but it separates distinct properties.
 For example, the return value names from the `MultipleReturns` method might lead one to guess the following postconditions: